-On Wednesday 8th February, four Queen Elizabeth's Grammar School students took part in the London and South-East regional finals in the F1 in schools competition.
+On Wednesday 8th February, four Queen Elizabeth’s Grammar School students took part in the London and South-East regional finals in the F1 in schools competition.
 F1 in schools is a great opportunity for any student; it is an internationally renowned event with students from over 40 countries across the world taking part.
-The competition consists of teams creating a CO2 propelled race car, team portfolios, pit displays as well as gaining sponsorship via a marketing campaign, all very similar to the actual Formula 1, but on a miniature scale.
+The competition consists of teams creating CO2 propelled race cars, team portfolios, pit displays as well as gaining sponsorship via a marketing campaign, all very similar to the actual Formula 1, but on a miniature scale.
 The team from Queen Elizabeth’s named IQ Engineering, consisted of 4 team members; Jasmine Leech (year 12), Zoe Hatton (year 11), George Stonor (year 11) and Lewis Fowler (year 10).
 The team entered the competition last year and were highly recommended by the judges but did not win a prize, so this year they were determined to do better!

 This year’s regional final was held at the CEME building in Essex.
 The London and South East finals are renowned as the toughest regionals to participate in, with so many schools taking part including previous winners from the National and International finals in the past.
 The team set up for the day full of confidence and were hopeful for some success to reward all their hard efforts over the past year.
 Team leader Zoe was hot on the case, ensuring the team was well disciplined and met all regulation requirements.
 During the day the team had to man their pits, deliver two presentations to a panel of professional engineers (judges), undergo car scrutineering by engineering judges, as well as take part in the race.